In This Article

 What Is a CBD Massage?

-So what is a CBD massage, exactly?
 First of all, let's talk about CBD—full name cannabidiol—which is non-psychoactive and is found in high concentrations in cannabis and hemp (not to be confused with THC, which is the psychoactive part of the cannabis plant that people associate with the "high" feeling).
-When incorporated into a massage, the only difference is the product used, not the massage technique itself.
+When incorporated into a massage, the only difference is the product used not the massage technique itself.
 So, while it sounds like something much different than a traditional rub-down, a CBD massage is just that: a massage performed with CBD-infused oils and creams.

 Benefits of a CBD Massage